capi-samples/kubecon-na-2022-tutorial/README.md

 This is the tutorial to accompany the Kubecon NA session.

-Follow theses steps to complete the tutorial:
+Follow these steps to complete the tutorial:

 1. [Prereqs](0-prereqs.md)
 2. [Introduction](1-intro.md)